kremalicious/blog/_src/_posts/2008-06-19-ubuntu-as-mac-file-server-and-time-machine-volume.markdown

 ![Oh no!](/media/coffee-cup-empty.png)

 Congratulations!
 You finally arrived at the end of my article.
 There's a good chance that your coffee or tea cup is now empty.
 But before making your next coffee you should share this article on your favorite social website.
 Your vote is highly appreciated!
-After you've finished voting and making your next coffee or tea you could subscribe to my [RSS-](http://www.kremalicious.com/feed/) or [Atom-Feed](http://www.kremalicious.com/feed/atom), discuss this article or buy me my next coffee ;-)
+After you've finished voting and making your next coffee or tea you could subscribe to my [RSS-](http://www.kremalicious.com/feed/), discuss this article or buy me my next coffee ;-)